Undergraduate Research Grants for Student Research, Scholarship, and Creative Work

 Individual students or groups of students may apply for a grant by writing a short proposal that describes the project as well as its goals and time-line for completion.
 We will award individual students no more than $1,500 per academic year.
 Continuing projects that demonstrate successful progress may be eligible for additional funding in the following academic year.
 Successful proposals include support from the student(s) as well as the faculty sponsor.
 Read the following information with care.
 We also encourage you to read examples of previously approved grants.

-Grant proposals fall into two categories: 1) Materials to support a research project and 2) Travel to a professional conference to present findings or travel to a site to conduct research.
+Grant proposals fall into two categories: (1) Travel to a professional conference to present findings or (2) materials to support a research project.
 The Undergraduate Research Celebration committee does not consider proposals requesting stipend funds for internships of any kind.

 Materials—Students must include the following elements: